vmstio/docs/content/infrastructure/source.md

 ## Redis TLS Changes

-DigitalOcean requires encrypted/TLS connections to their managed Redis instances, however the Mastodon codebase uses a Redis driver ([hiredis](https://github.com/redis/hiredis-rb)) which does not have a native TLS capability.
+DigitalOcean requires encrypted/TLS connections to their managed Redis services, however the Mastodon codebase uses a Redis driver ([hiredis](https://github.com/redis/hiredis-rb)) which does not have a native TLS capability.
 To accommodate this, we have in the past used [HAProxy](https://www.haproxy.org) or [Stunnel](https://www.stunnel.org) to take the un-encrypted connection requests and encrypt those connections between the Mastodon components and Redis.

 We have chosen to remove the hiredis driver from our installation and use redis-rb instead.